"Paid my fees": Lady thanks dad for not giving up on her when she repeated class

 Lady Finally Graduates From University After Failing 3 Courses And Repeating One Class

-- A Nigerian lady said she repeated one class while in the university, as she felt disappointed in herself
+- A Nigerian lady shared that she had to repeat a class during her university days, a moment that left her disappointed in herself

-- The lady said that when she discovered that she had problems in some of her courses, she was unable to tell her parents
+- She revealed that after discovering that she had problems in some of her courses, she was unable to tell her parents

-- She said when she told her father, he was initially angry, but later, he supported her to go back to school and repeat the class
+- When she eventually told her father, he was initially angry, but later gave her the support she needed to go back to school and retake the class

 A lady was heartbroken when she discovered that she had problems in some of her courses at the university.